atom-community/markdown-preview-plus/CONTRIBUTING.md

 9. Commit your changes.
 Don't forget to commit transpiled source in `lib/`.
 Repeat steps 4-9 until satisfied.
 10. Create a pull request.

+**Note**: feel free to create pull requests at any stage of the process.
+Earlier is usually better.
+For one, creating PRs early is a good way of letting people know you're working on something, which helps avoid effort duplication.
+Also it will allow maintainers to chime in early and help you avoid pitfalls and common mistakes.